sam-braun/fun-fact-generator/README.md

 ## How to Install and Run the Project

 1. Create an [API Ninjas](https://api-ninjas.com) account and retrieve your API key.
-2. Clone this repository to your local machine: [](git@github.com:sam-braun/fun-fact-generator.git).
+2. Clone this repository to your local machine: `git clone git@github.com:sam-braun/fun-fact-generator.git`.

 ## Credits